OpenEducationAnalytics/OpenEducationAnalytics/modules/Digital_Learning_Apps_and_Platforms/Clever/README.md

 ## Data Sources

 This module imports data which matches the format of the two [Clever Participation Reports](https://support.clever.com/hc/s/articles/360049642311).
-- [Daily Participation Report](https://support.clever.com/hc/s/articles/360049642311?language=en_US#step2) Participation reports provide a daily snapshot that summarizes usage for students, teachers, and staff in your district, including those that may be inactive.
+- [Daily Participation Report](https://support.clever.com/hc/s/articles/360049642311?language=en_US#step2) provides a daily snapshot that summarizes usage for students, teachers, and staff in your district, including those that may be inactive.
-- [Resource Usage Report](https://support.clever.com/hc/s/articles/360049642311?language=en_US#h_7698d144-7ceb-4d63-88b8-e9ca2aa378d2) provide a daily snapshot of each resource accessed by a user on a given day and are available for active students, teachers, and staff.
+- [Resource Usage Report](https://support.clever.com/hc/s/articles/360049642311?language=en_US#h_7698d144-7ceb-4d63-88b8-e9ca2aa378d2) provides a daily snapshot of each resource accessed by a user on a given day and are available for active students, teachers, and staff.

 See the [module test data page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/test_data) for details on data format and contents.